Chapter 7 : Resistance

-“It’s not pathetic.
-Harry, I understand why you thought you had to do it, I forgave you a long time ago.
+“It’s not pathetic,” she said gently, looking into his eyes.
+“And Harry, I understand why you thought you had to do what you did, I forgave you a long time ago.
 Just promise me one thing.
-If you ever dump me again do it because you don’t want to be with me.
+If you ever dump me again, do it because you don’t want to be with me.
 Don’t do it for some noble reason, don’t do it to protect me.
 That doesn’t respect me.
 Whatever dangers the future might hold, we face them together.
 I know your every instinct is to protect the people you love, but you have to accept this.
 It’s make or break for me.”

 After some hesitation Harry nodded, “OK.
 Ginny, I can accept that.”

 “I promise.”
 Ginny relaxed.